pzivich/Delicatessen/docs/Reference/Estimating Equations.rst

 Estimating Equations
 =====================
-To ease use, ``delicatessen`` comes with several built-in estimating equation functionalities.
-These basic functionalities cover a variety of common use cases.
-Below is reference documentation for currently available estimating equations.
+To ease use, ``delicatessen`` comes with a variety of built-in estimating equations, covering a variety of common use cases.
+Below is reference documentation for currently supported estimating equations.

 Basic